hangwl/DataScience/notes.md

 | AR(p)     | Decays exponentially and/or displays damped sine wave pattern     | Displays significant spikes through p lags (cuts off after lag p) |
 | MA(q)     | Displays significant spikes through q lags (cuts off after lag q) | Decays exponentially                                              |
 | ARMA(p,q) | Decays exponentially                                              | Decays exponentially                                              |

+Akaike Information Criterion (AIC) and Schwarz Bayesian Criterion (BIC) are more sophisticated model-selection statistics widely used to determine if the ARMA(p,q) or AR(p) or MA(q) model is a good statistical fit.
+A smaller AIC (or BIC) indicates a better fitting model.

+We should note that although they usually give the same conclusion, BIC will tend to always select a more parsimonious model than the AIC.

 ### AutoRegressive (AR) Process